DickBrus/GeodermaPaper2021_HofmanBrus/README.md

-# SpatialSamplingwithR
+# How many observations are needed for a nitrate-N survey of agricultural fields?
 This repository contains an Rmarkdown (Rmd) file and the nitrogen-N data of agricultural fields used in the paper S. C. K.  Hofman and D.J.
-Brus How many sampling points are needed to estimate the mean nitrate-N content of agricultural fields?
-A geostatistical simulation approach with uncertain variograms, published in Geoderma (in press).
+Brus (2021) How many sampling points are needed to estimate the mean nitrate-N content of agricultural fields?
+A geostatistical simulation approach with uncertain variograms, published in Geoderma, volume 385.
+(10.1016/j.geoderma.2020.114816).